Domestic Abuse Matters

 The second day is delivered to those who have been nominated to become DA Champions.
 This role is one of the sustainability mechanisms put in place to ensure continuing best practice and outcomes, as well as highlighting practice that can be changed for a more positive outcome.

 At least 75% of front line staff must be trained within the year of completing the training, with the remaining 25% left to the force to carry out.
 Before training commences, a force health check is carried out, which is a supportive review that supports each force to maintain the cultural shift required for long term sustainability.

 Each course is fully evaluated using quantitative and qualitative data to ensure that the programme is impactful and meeting its objectives, with a six month review included in the programme.

-Women’s Aid has extensive experience of delivering training to the police having trained over 4,000 officers and personnel in Devon, Cornwall and Dorset.
-We are currently embarking on delivering training to Nottinghamshire police force.
-Our trainers have in-depth knowledge of domestic abuse and unrivalled expertise which will equip you with the tools to understand and respond effectively to domestic abuse.
+Women’s Aid has extensive experience delivering training to the police, having trained thousands of officers and personnel across the UK, from Devon and Cornwall to Nottingham and Northumbria.
+Our trainers have in-depth knowledge of domestic abuse that will equip your police force with the tools to understand and respond effectively to domestic abuse.

 Jacqui Kilburn manages the National Training Centre at Women’s Aid and would be happy to talk to you about the Domestic Abuse Matters programme.